usnistgov/ScatterMIST/README.md

 reflectance distribution function (BRDF) over solid angles specified by the user and allows the dependence of these integrals on model parameters to be investigated.
 The models are provided by the <a href="https://github.com/thomas-germer/SCATMECH">SCATMECH</a> library of scattering codes.

+Full documentation can be found at <a href="https://thomas-germer.github.io/MIST/">https://thomas-germer.github.io/MIST</a>.